tuliorc/blackjack/README.md

 # Blackjack Game

-This repository contains a Python blackjack game that can be played via console/terminal.
+A python blackjack game that can be played via console/terminal

 ![Screenshot](blackjack-demo.png)

-#### How to play
+#### How to run

 Clone the remote repository: